HorizenOfficial/evm-documentation/docs/build.md

 **Gas Limit** - This field sets the maximum amount of gas that will be allowed for all the transactions created in Remix.
 The Gas Limit value can be **ignored** at this time.

 **Value** - This field sets the amount of **ZEN**.
-Given that Remix is a tool for Ethereum, the tokens listed in the drop-down menu reflect the amount of digit you wish to use for the value that is sent to a contract or a payable function.
+Given that Remix is a tool for Ethereum, the tokens listed in the drop-down menu reflect the amount of digits you wish to use for the value that is sent to a contract or a payable function.

 Select one of the symbol you wish for the ZEN token conversion: